ekartashov/lib_msg.sh/README.md

 ## Limitations and Known Issues

 -   **ANSI in Wrapped Text:** The current text wrapping logic in `_lib_msg_wrap_text` is not fully ANSI-aware.
 If a message is colored *before* wrapping, the ANSI escape codes contribute to the string length seen by the wrapper.
 This can lead to lines being wrapped slightly shorter than expected visually.
-To mitigate this, the library handles ANSI stripping for length calculations using `_lib_msg_strip_ansi_shell`.
+To mitigate this, the library handles ANSI stripping for length calculations using `_lib_msg_strip_ansi` (which intelligently chooses between `sed` and a shell fallback).
 -   **Complex Scripts in Prefixes:** Prefixes are currently treated as plain text for length calculation.
 If prefixes contain ANSI codes, the library handles this correctly by stripping ANSI codes when calculating lengths.
 -   **`COLUMNS` Variable:** Relies on the `COLUMNS` environment variable being correctly set and updated for accurate terminal width.
 Some terminal emulators or environments might not update this reliably.
 -   **Word Splitting:** The wrapper splits words based on single spaces.
 Multiple consecutive spaces in the input text might lead to slightly different spacing in the wrapped output compared to the input, as empty "words" might be processed.